Survey Results: Scuba Diving & Panicking

 Panic & Near-Panic As Seen By Tech Diving Instructors

-21.4% of tech diving instructors who answered the survey have had a student in panic or near-panic.
-Being ready to deal with panic and near-panic divers is important.
+21.4% of tech diving instructors who responded to the survey reported having had a student in a state of panic or near-panic.
+Clearly, being ready to deal with panic and near-panic divers is important.
 It is part of the job.

-35.7% of tech diving instructors who answered the survey have refused to train a diver because of the risk they may panic.
+35.7% of tech diving instructors who responded to the survey have refused to train a diver due to the risk that they may panic.

 If you are a tech diving instructor, you have one chance out of five to have to deal with a student in panic.
 Are you ready?